privacyguides/blog.privacyguides.org/docs/posts/secure-data-erasure.md

     - Security
 license: BY-SA
 ---
-# Erasing Data Securely from Your SSD or HDD
+# Erasing Data Securely From Your SSD or HDD

 **Erasing data** from your computer may seem like a simple task, but if you want to make sure the data is truly unrecoverable, there are some things you should consider.<!-- more -->